desmondwong1215/ChatterBox_Backend/README.md

 ### Deploy on Render
 1. Log in to [Render](https://render.com/).
 2. Create a new PostgreSQL.
-3. Copy the link of your PostgreSQL and go to your `.env` file:
+3. Copy the link of your PostgreSQL (choose internal database link) and go to your `.env` file:
     ```bash
     DATABASE_URL = paste-your-link-here
     ```